-The current era of industrial engineering is relying upon the adoption of various breakthrough technologies, which are shoring various supply chain (SC) activities toward digitalization [1].
+The current era of industrial engineering is relying upon the adoption of various breakthrough technologies, which are shoring various supply chain (SC) activities toward digitalization (Longo et al., 2019).
 Perspectives allied with these technologies are reliant enough to withstand the waves of globalization in the competitive market arena.
-The adoption of digital technologies has the potential to transform traditional SC practices and adds value to the chain operations by evoking a better mutual consensus between the suppliers, manufacturers, distributors, and consumers to unearth the various miniatures of the market [2].
-It is being estimated that an abundance of various digitalized technologies can automate 60% of the existing processing facilities [3].
+The adoption of digital technologies has the potential to transform traditional SC practices and adds value to the chain operations by evoking a better mutual consensus between the suppliers, manufacturers, distributors, and consumers to unearth the various miniatures of the market (Francisco & Swanson, 2018).
+It is being estimated that an abundance of various digitalized technologies can automate 60% of the existing processing facilities (Cole et al., 2019).

-Nowadays, implying blockchain technology empowers to achieve end-to-end transparency [4].
-Owing to the same, it is gaining popularity in streamlining the various operational protocols of the SC performance system by deploying a strong peer-to-peer network which tends to authenticate and share the data [5].
-It comprises a sophisticated decentralized environment, where in correspondence to every transaction of the SC, all changes are recorded in its ledger, which is accessible to all of its
+Nowadays, implying blockchain technology empowers to achieve end-to-end transparency (Kamble et al., 2021).
+Owing to the same, it is gaining popularity in streamlining the various operational protocols of the SC performance system by deploying a strong peer-to-peer network which tends to authenticate and share the data (Schmidt & Wagner, 2019).
+It comprises a sophisticated decentralized environment, where in correspondence to every transaction of the SC, all changes are recorded in its ledger, which is accessible to all of its users (Dutta et al., 2020).
+A typical blockchain network integrates the perspectives of the end-user and data safety and promotes transparency in its network for effectively monitoring the various miniatures and portfolios of the SC (Saberi et al., 2019).
+Its implication shores the existing SC toward the paradigms of the industry 4.0 practices (Kshetri & Loukoianova, 2019).

-Winds of globalization, consistent changes in the socioeconomic status of the consumers, and awareness about sustainable perspectives are adding complicacy to the existing SC network [9].
+Winds of globalization, consistent changes in the socioeconomic status of the consumers, and awareness about sustainable perspectives are adding complicacy to the existing SC network (Wamba et al., 2020).
 Effective and efficient management of the SC networks is becoming critical to safeguarding organizational perspectives.
-Hence, the need arises to enact various technological advancements with the dynamics of the SC to excel toward the goal of continuous improvement [10].
-Deployment of the blockchain felicitates the monitoring of the inventory, product flows, and traces during the phase of distribution and governs the influx and outflux of the working capital within the SCs [11].
+Hence, the need arises to enact various technological advancements with the dynamics of the SC to excel toward the goal of continuous improvement (Jabbar et al., 2021).
+Deployment of the blockchain felicitates the monitoring of the inventory, product flows, and traces during the phase of distribution and governs the influx and outflux of the working capital within the SCs (Moosavi et al., 2021).
 Furthermore, the avenues of reliability and visibility in the various transactional ledgers integrate the various operational tiers of SCs, which bridges the gap between supply and demand.
 In nutshell, blockchain adoption benefits the SCs in terms of better traceability, improved audibility, user, and data security and manages the complete flow of information through its network.